Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 This project demonstrates how detection logic can be developed in Splunk to identify malicious behavior across network, authentication, and endpoint activity.

 ### Objective
 To design and implement detection rules capable of identifying common attack patterns such as command-and-control beaconing, brute force login attempts, and suspicious PowerShell execution.
+These detections are designed to simulate real-world SOC alerting scenarios.

 ### Tools Used
 - Splunk (SIEM)